pingcap/tidb/docs/design/2020-09-12-utf8mb4-pinyin-order.md

 ## Proposal

-`pinyin` order for Chinese character supported by this proposal will add a new collation named `utf8mb4_zh_pinyin_cs` which is support all unicode and sort Chinese character correctly according to the PINYIN collation in zh.xml file of [CLDR24](http://unicode.org/Public/cldr/24/core.zip), and only support those Chinese character with `pinyin` in zh.xml currently, we support neither those CJK characters whose category defined in Unicode are Symbol with the same shape as Chinese characters nor the PINYIN characters.
-Name `utf8mb4_zh_pinyin_cs` which `utf8mb4` means it is for character `utf8mb4`, `zh` means it is for Chinese language, `pinyin` means it has `pinyin` order, `cs` means it is case sensitive.
+`pinyin` order for Chinese character supported by this proposal will add a new collation named `utf8mb4_tidb_zh_pinyin_cs` which is support all unicode and sort Chinese character correctly according to the PINYIN collation in zh.xml file of [CLDR24](http://unicode.org/Public/cldr/24/core.zip), and only support those Chinese character with `pinyin` in zh.xml currently, we support neither those CJK characters whose category defined in Unicode are Symbol with the same shape as Chinese characters nor the PINYIN characters.
+Name `utf8mb4_tidb_zh_pinyin_cs` which `utf8mb4` for charset `utf8mb4`, `tidb` for TiDB unique, `zh` for Chinese language, `pinyin` means it has `pinyin` order, `cs` means it is case-sensitive.

 ### Advantages

 It's a lot of work if implements `utf8mb4_zh_0900_as_cs`.
 The implementation of MySQL looks complicated with weight reorders, magic numbers, and some sort of trick.
-Implement `utf8mb4_zh_pinyin_cs` will be much easier and it support all Chinese character.
-For sort Chinese character in  `pinyin` order, it is good enought.
+Implement `utf8mb4_tidb_zh_pinyin_cs` will be much easier, and it supports all Chinese character, for sort Chinese character in  `pinyin` order, it is good enough.

 ### Disadvantages

 It is not compatible with MySQL.
-MySQL does not has a collation named `utf8mb4_zh_pinyin_cs`.
+MySQL does not have a collation named `utf8mb4_tidb_zh_pinyin_cs`.

 ## Rationale